 - Wholegrain bread

-Dietary fat can be used by the body as an energy source, primarily when consumption of carbs has been restricted.
+Dietary fat can be used by the body as an energy source, primarily when the consumption of carbs has been restricted.
 Balancing your carb and fat intake is hugely important when looking to change the composition of your body, and you’ll see the best results when carb intake is reduced to less than 60% of your daily calories.

 Reducing carb intake and replacing it with healthy fats has various benefits, including improved insulin sensitivity, a better hormonal balance, increased growth hormone and testosterone levels, reduced hunger levels and increased muscle gain after weight training.